avalon-lang/avaloni/docs/source/reference/functions.rst

     Obviously, the return type must also be provided for each and every function.

-After the function signature and the colon that follows it, **an identation is expected**.
+After the function signature and the colon that follows it, **an indentation is expected**.
-The identation introduces the function body.
+The indentation introduces the function body.

 Now, imagive our search algorithm can work with any data that's thrown at it, we can parametrize it with a type constraint so that the compiler can perform replacements of the constratint with complete types later.
 Observe a generic function: